AFactor/core-lib/readme.md

 6. Every update of this library should contain the updated readme with the new feature we are implementing in that particular version.

+7. Whatever new functionality which we embed should be synced, showcased and tested on health-check api.